Maimonides: Sojourn to the Holy Land

+Settlement in Egypt

-Following this sojourn in Morocco, he lived in Acre with his father and brother, before settling in Fustat in Fatimid Caliphate-controlled Egypt by 1168.
+He and his family settled in Fustat in Fatimid Caliphate-controlled Egypt by 1168.
 There is mention that Maimonides first settled in Alexandria, and moved to Fustat only in 1171.
 While in Cairo, he studied in a yeshiva attached to a small synagogue, which now bears his name.
-In Jerusalem, he prayed at the Temple Mount.
-He wrote that this day of visiting the Temple Mount was a day of holiness for him and his descendants.

 Maimonides was soon instrumental in helping rescue Jews taken captive during the Christian Amalric of Jerusalem's siege of the southeastern Nile Delta town of Bilbeis.
 He sent five letters to the Jewish communities of Lower Egypt asking them to pool money together to pay the ransom.
-The money was collected and then given to two judges sent to Palestine to negotiate with the Crusaders.
+The money was collected and then given to two judges sent to the Kingdom of Jerusalem to negotiate with the Crusaders.
 The captives were eventually released.